streetlabs/streetprint/README.md

 You will also need to have [ImageMagick][imagemagick] and [rmagick][rmagick] installed.
 For anyone on OS X there is a ruby script that removes the pain of the [rmagick installation][rmagick-osx].

+Since we have upgraded to use the fluid template system you also now need to load some seed data to get themes working.

+    rake db:seed

 You can run the tests to make sure that everything is working however this will require installing all the testing dependencies including [Selenium][selenium].
 Note that Selenium currently requires the installation of *[Firefox 3.0.11][ff3011]* and that __newer versions of Firefox will not work__.

     sudo gem install Selenium